BrightcoveOS/android-player-samples/README.md

 Note that in order to enable the FreeWheel sample apps, you must independently obtain the non-free FreeWheel **AdManager.aar** library archive and install it into the directory **libs/** which is typically located at the root of your /home/ directory.
 The Brightcove Native SDK for Android and the FreeWheel sample apps require the FreeWheel AdManager library version 6.28.0.
 Please note that Brightcove does not distribute the FreeWheel libraries.
 Contact [FreeWheel](http://freewheel.tv/about/#contact-us) directly for more information on how to obtain their products.

 * [Basic SSAI Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicSsaiSampleApp): This app shows how to configure an app to use the Brightcove Native Player for Android SSAI Plugin to play a video.

+* [Basic SSAI PAL Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicSSAIPALSampleApp): This app shows how to configure an app to use the Brightcove Native Player for Android SSAI Plugin to play a video and the PAL SDK from Google for Ad tracking.

 * [ID3 Tags Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/ID3SampleApp): This app shows how to use the Brightcove ExoPlayer with ID3 tags.